 One of my favorite features with the most recent versions of PS is a fairly low key affair but it is the ability to create guides from the selected vector layer and you can use them to create all kinds of layouts in seconds based on the size (height and width of the guide)

-The arrow Photoshop shapes can have shadows as well either via layer effects or by duplicating the path and then setting the color to a darker color; you can also use various effects as well as transforms to add even more interesting shadow effects or perhaps use the blur gallery to add subtle blurs (or use the blur tool found in the PS toolbox to add blurring to only part of the shadow path).
+They can have shadows as well either via layer effects or by duplicating the path and then setting the color to a darker color; you can also use various effects as well as transforms to add even more interesting shadow effects or perhaps use the blur gallery to add subtle blurs (or use the blur tool found in the PS toolbox to add blurring to only part of the shadow path).
 With the latest creative cloud release, the vector artwork layers can now have multiple shadows (as well as other effects) via the layer style dialog.
 The shadows can be modified independently.
 The work can also be saved as a new smart object and then saved as a PSB file and used in any future projects; they can also be saved to the CC libraries and used as a new linked asset.

 Not all the sets are in CSH - some of them are also in PDFs.
 PDF format is the Adobe Acrobat format.
-The Photoshop arrow shapes PDFs are all vectors so they can be any size, they are basically the equivalent of PNG and JPGs but they are vectors for any size of project - far more flexible.
+The PDFs are all vectors so they can be any size, they are basically the equivalent of PNG and JPGs but they are vectors for any size of project - far more flexible.
 If you are not keen on PDFs, you can always quickly convert them into PNGs using various free application image conversion tools on the web so you can quickly convert any of ther vector PDF files to PNG and PSD and TIFF and other formats.
 They can also be used in PS as a smart object and as a smart object you can merge them with smart filters such as blurs and poster edges and watercolors etc and with the latest release of the creative cloud you can now also use them with the powerful adjustment smart tools and re-color the items in 1000s of ways.
 The artworks can also be saved to the creative cloud CC libraries.

-You can use the Photoshop arrow shapes as a wonderful source for all kinds of displacement maps / distortions.
+You can use them as a wonderful source for all kinds of displacement maps / distortions.
 You can use the vectors once or multiple times in any image or document and then save that as a PSD and that PSD file can be loaded via the displace filter / glass filter / filter gallery / conte / texturizer etc via the browse feature.
 It is best to set any file to grayscale via the image mode command.
 You can then add vectors (of any size) to the file.
 As long as you avoid the seams of the file, the item can be saved as a seamless tile PSD file which can be used to create all kinds of weird and wonderful distortions and displacements.
 You can use the offset filter in PS to re-align the tile and build far more complex seamless tiles.
 You can create multiple displacement maps with the vectors and then combine all of the maps into a single more complex tile.
 The same tiles also can be used as a great source for patterns and can be defined as such via the edit menu define command.
 You can, of course, also use the results of any of these files in other apps such as PSP etc but perhaps use PNG or another format.
-Affinity Photo is another application that can use the arrow shape displacements in many different ways.
+Affinity Photo is another application that can use the displacements in many different ways.